mtp1376/tgBug/README.md

 So that if we put an invalid token inside a `tdata` folder in someone's Telegram folder, we'll be able to hijack his account, without creating any sessions on his account, and off course bypassing two-step verification.

 # Description
-The Session Fixation bug appears on the app because "when a session is closed, the token assigned to it doesn't get revoked or replaced by a new one, but it gets re-used".
+The Session Fixation bug appears on the app because "when a session is closed (or when there is an invalid token there in the `tdata`), the token assigned to it does get revoked, but doesn't get replaced by a new one, so it gets re-used for the next login".

 So that if you do the following steps, you can demo the bug: